raducu427/corekeyboard/README.md

-Romanian key map added.There will also be version with the theme corresponding desktop icon.
+Romanian key map added.There will also be versions with the theme corresponding desktop icon.